 Amy grew up sailing on Cape Cod, Massachusetts.
 Every year, her parents would charter a boat for a month to travel the east coast.
 At the age of 8, she was sent to sailing camp in Brewster, Cape Cod, where she returned year after year, eventually exploring other Cape Cod sailing schools as well.
 For 5 years during high school and college, she taught sailing at a club in Boston on Hobie cats, lasers, and 420s.
 During her final years there, she was the head instructor, overseeing the curriculum and all levels of the summer camp program, coaching the racing group.
 After moving to New York, Amy worked at the Manhattan Sailing School teaching ASA Basic Keelboat Sailing for two seasons.
 Occasionally, when not sailing, she windsurfs.

 Stephen has over 20 years of experience as a sailing instructor as well as inshore and offshore racing and cruising sailing experience.
 Stephen began his sailing career with a community sailing program on a small fresh water reservoir in Calgary, Alberta.
-Through the generosity and goodwill of other sailors, Stephen has accumulated a wealth of experience from sailing in different venues around the world in variety of different boats.
+Through the generosity and goodwill of other sailors, Stephen has accumulated a wealth of racing and cruising experience from sailing in different venues around the world in variety of different boats.
 Since its inception, he has served as the Director of Sailing Operations for ONE°15 Brooklyn Sailing Club.
 He is a RYA Offshore Yachtmaster, a USCG licensed captain and is acertified instructor with US Sailing and the American Sailing Association.
 In his spare time, he continues to race competitively, run bareboat charters and delivers boats in his spare time.